Woodcarving Opportunities

-We carve together on Mondays in Los Gatos, CA, and on Thursdays in San Jose, CA. You are welcome to visit us at any time during our carving hours.
-Please check the requirements below before attending:
+We meet weekly to carve together on Mondays in Los Gatos and on Thursdays in San Jose, CA. You are welcome to visit our woodcarving club at any time during our carving hours.

 Adult Recreation Center